bjpop/gurita/docs/count.rst

        :height: 600px
        :align: center
        :alt: Count plot showing the frequency of the categorical values in the embark_town feature from the titanic.csv file, grouped by the class feature

-You can specify more than one feature to group by; hatch will generate a separate count plot for every ``hue`` feature specified.

 .. _count_hueorder: